My Dog Ate Toy Stuffing

-If you already have a 24/7 pet emergency hospital contact on your speed dial then contact them and attentively follow their instructions.
+If you already have a 24/7 pet emergency hospital number on your speed dial then contact them and attentively follow their instructions.
 Try as hard as you can to keep calm and contain your panic as it will help your dog by allowing the operator to do their job and tell you exactly what to do.

 My Dog Ate Toy Stuffing or Bits and Pieces of Toys

-Keep in mind that if your dog ate toy stuffing in many small chunks, they could absorb your dog’s saliva and pose a serious choking hazard.
+Keep in mind that if your dog ate toy stuffing in many small chunks, those chunks could absorb your dog’s saliva and pose a serious choking hazard.
 In most cases, the dogs will swallow the fluff without issue though you should still contact your vet and proceed according to their advice.

 What to Do If a Dog Swallowed a Squeaker or Other Toy Parts?

-Watching your dog choke on a toy is tremendously scary and stressful for any dog owner, but the first thing you must try to do is deal with that panic.
+Watching your dog choke on a toy is very scary and stressful for any dog owner, but the first thing you must try to do is deal with that panic.
 The best way to get prepared is to think of dog emergencies in the exact same way that you do human emergencies.

 Preparing for When Your Dogs Eats a Toy

-Preparation is essential in dealing with unfortunate situations and panic significantly decreases when your expectations are closer aligned with reality.
+Preparation is essential in dealing with unfortunate situations and panic significantly decreases when your expectations are closer aligned with the real thing.
 Expect to panic and don’t think you will be able to function during the first few seconds after your dog starts choking.
 A panic response to trauma is natural but regaining composure is key and being prepared is a big part of that.
 You will be able to gather yourself much faster if you do weekly checks of your pet emergency kit.
-Doing so will remind you that situations can happen at any moment with the added benefit of knowing you are well prepared.
+Doing so will remind you that emergencies can happen at any moment with the added benefit of knowing you are well prepared.